niklasbuschmann/contrast/research.md

 ## Projects:

-  - “Air Pollution Control System in Cities using Digital Technology based on New Predictive Models Integrated in Sustainable Metaverse Channels.
-(METAIRVERSE)”.
-2022-2025.
+  - <b> “Air Pollution Control System in Cities using Digital Technology based on New Predictive Models Integrated in Sustainable Metaverse Channels.
+(METAIRVERSE)” </b>, 2022-2025.
-  - “Towards More Sustainable Software Organisations: A holistic approach to promoting economic, human and environmental sustainability” (OASSIS).
-2022-2025
+  - <b> “Towards More Sustainable Software Organisations: A holistic approach to promoting economic, human and environmental sustainability” (OASSIS) </b>, 2022-2025.

 ## Completed projects: